jlpatter/oxidized_git/README.md

 * Install WebView2 https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section
 ### Linux
 * You may need to install the equivalent of WebView2 on Linux (if you're having trouble getting it work, maybe try installing dependencies listed here: https://tauri.app/v1/guides/getting-started/prerequisites#setting-up-linux)
+* Make sure you have gnome-keyring installed and libsecret.
+If it isn't working, make sure you've created a default keyring in it!

 ## For Development
 ### Windows